ClinicalCodes.org

 Reference:

 Rison, S., Redfern, O., Dostall, I., Carvalho, C., Mathuri, R., Raisi -Estabrag, Z., Robson, J.(2023) Inequities in hypertension management: an observational cross-sectional study in North-East London using electronic health records.
-Submitted, doi:
+British Journal of General Practice (in press), doi: 10.1101/2023.03.14.23286419

 Link to article